Zhi0467/Zhi0467.github.io/_pages/about.md

 Research Interests
 ------
-- *Learning theory*, emergent behaviors (e.g. grokking), learning regimes and transitions in over-parameterized models, and feature learning.
+I'm fascinated by the dance between AI and mathematics.
-- *computer graphics and AIGC*.
+- *Learning theory*, emergent behaviors (e.g. grokking), learning regimes, over-parameterized models, and feature learning.

-underlying both areas, *non-convex optimization* is of great interest to me.
+- *AI for mathematics.*

-Besides, I'm generally interested in analysis and optimization.
+Besides, I'm also generally interested in analysis and computer graphics.

 Publications
 ------